 “The Committee on Admissions makes decisions after considering all the information in an application.
 It reviews the undergraduate transcript closely, with attention to such factors as trends in the applicant’s grades, class rank, the ratio of pass/fail to graded courses, the diversity and depth of course work, and the length of time since graduation.
 Factors other than undergraduate grades and LSAT scores may be particularly significant for applicants who have experienced educational or socio-economic disadvantage.” [source]

 The result is that no applicant will be barred from consideration solely based on numbers.
 As such, do not be discouraged from applying if your LSAT or GPA isn’t quite up to par.
-Craft a good application and make the case why you belong in the NYU Law Class of 2018.
+Craft a good application and make the case why you belong at NYU Law.
 NYU is also known to attract many students who go on to practice in public interest positions.
 If your experience demonstrates a dedication to public service, make sure that is apparent on your application.

 Applicants should not feel prejudiced by having been out of undergrad for a while.
-Although most admits are recent grads, NYU points out that this is because the vast majority of applicants come straight out of undergrad, not because there is any particular preference for them.
+Although most admitted students are recent grads, NYU points out that this is because the vast majority of applicants come straight out of undergrad, not because there is any particular preference for them.